 For a more detailed look at Mennonite beliefs, please see the Confession of Faith in a Mennonite Perspective .

-Read this for a feel for the passion and focus of our namesake, Menno Simons, and early Anabaptist leader:
+Read this to get a feel for the passion and focus of our namesake, Menno Simons, and early Anabaptist leader:

 “True evangelical faith is of such a nature

 but spreads itself out in all kinds of righteousness